EgbieAndersonUku1/django-email-sender/README.md

 > This ensures the original audit trail remains unmodified.

 ---

+### 🧠 set_traceback(show_traceback: bool, method_tracing: bool = False )
+> method_tracing: show exactly which methods were called during your email building process, `set_traceback()` is your friend.
+It provides a step-by-step breakdown of the chained method calls that lead up to sending an email.
+Note, this must be set to `True`, default is `False`
+> show_traceback: shows you a traceback error including the point where the error originated.

+---

 #### 🛑 `log_only_fields(*fields)`
 > Restricts logging to specific fields (e.g., only `subject` or `to`).